Admitted Student FAQ

 Action to take:

-This hold will be removed when you attend a Red Raider Orientation session.
+This hold will be removed when you complete your online modules and AFTER you attend a Red Raider Orientation session.

 RRO 4 Steps